 Charlotte Climate Considerations

-Our humidity affects cabinet hardware:
+Our humidity affects cabinet hardware and wood:

-- Choose quality finishes - cheap hardware tarnishes quickly in humid climates
+- Choose quality finishes - cheap hardware tarnishes quickly in humid climates.

-- Stainless steel or brushed nickel hold up best
+- Stainless steel or brushed nickel hold up best.

 Budget Guide